xrenata/datagoose/README.md

 - Safe to use.
 - Auto or manual save, for who wants better performance.
 - Easy to use database.
 Created for everyone.
-- Rich options. includes hash keys, database path, garbage leak option and more.
+- Rich options. includes hash keys, database path, regexp and more.
 - Auto backup
 - Can be dumped, also can load a data from JSON file.
   - `<Datagoose>.load()`
   - `<Datagoose>.dump()`

-# Update (1.4.0)
+# Update (1.4.1)
-- Added Events!
+- Removed garbage leak option.
+Now you can't insert garbage data.
-- Regex Support is Now Optional.
+- Added query search.
-- Bug Fixs.
+- Fixed some bugs.

 # Download
 You can download with `pip install -U datagoose` ([PyPi Page](https://pypi.org/project/datagoose/)) or, you can use with source code.